Get free heat pump quotes

 Mould growing inside the unit

-A musty or earthy smell coming from the heat pump’s outdoor unit (or the air ducts if you have an air-to-air heat pump) could indicate mould growth.
+A musty odour or earthy smell from the heat pump’s outdoor unit (or the air ducts if you have an air-to-air heat pump) could indicate mould growth.

-A little bit of mould on the outdoor unit is normal, and is something you can clean away yourself with a damp cloth.
-However, if it becomes extensive, the unit might require professional cleaning, or need to be replaced entirely.
+Small amounts of mould on the outdoor unit is normal, and you can clean it away yourself with a damp cloth.
+However, the unit might require professional cleaning, or need to be replaced entirely if it becomes extensive.

-Mould in the air ducts of homes with air-to-air heat pumps requires professional attention, as removing it is difficult, and it can lead to health problems.
+Mould in the air ducts of homes with air-to-air heat pumps will need professional attention, as removing it is difficult and it can lead to health problems.
+This is especially the case if you have young children or immunocompromised individuals at home.

 Dead animals inside the outdoor unit

 If you think this is the case, you can open up the unit and remove the carcass yourself.
-If you’re too squeamish to do this, you can always hire a professional.
+You can always hire a professional if you’re too squeamish to do this.

 Severe electrical issues

-If you notice a smoky or fishy smell coming from any part of your heat pump system, it could mean the motor is overeating, or there’s a problem with the wires.
+You may also notice a smoky or fishy smell coming from any part of your heat pump system; it could mean the motor is overheating or the wires are clogged.

-Either way, the best thing to do is to turn off the heat pump via its switch on the circuit breaker, and call a technician to take a look inside the heat pump.
+Either way, the best thing to do is turn off the heat pump via its switch on the circuit breaker and call a technician to look inside it.
+Leaving it running can cause serious damage to the unit and could even cause a fire.

 6. The heat pump is making strange noises

-If the heat pump is making strange noises, or much more noise than usual, it could mean there’s a loose piece of hardware, the motor has an issue, or the heat pump is working too hard.
+If your heat pump is making strange noises or much more noise than usual, it could mean there’s a loose piece of hardware, the motor has an issue, or the heat pump is working too hard.
+Here’s what to look out for:

-The heat pump is making a rattling noise
+The heat pump is making a rattling or vibrating noise

-If the outdoor heat pump unit is making a rattling noise, this could mean a small piece of hardware is loose inside the unit, or that the unit is not properly screwed shut.
+Is the outdoor heat pump unit making a vibrating noise?
+This could mean a small piece of hardware is loose inside the unit or that it’s not properly screwed shut.

 Firstly, make sure the heat pump unit is screwed tightly shut.
-If the rattling continues, that means something is loose inside, and a technician needs to come and fix it.
+If the vibrating continues, something is loose inside, and a technician must fix it.

-The heat pump is making a grinding sound
+The heat pump is making a grinding or shrieking sound

-If this is the case, turn off the heat pump via the circuit breaker straight away, and call a technician.
-Motor problems can be dangerous, so it’s best not to take any risks.
+Under such circumstances, immediately turn off the heat pump via the circuit breaker and call a technician.
+Motor problems can be dangerous, so it’s best not to take risks.

-If the heat pump isn’t making odd noises, but is being louder than it usually is, this means it's working harder than usual.
+If the heat pump isn’t making odd noises but is louder than usual, this means it’s working harder than it should be.

-This could be due to the weather – it’s a very cold day, for example – but it could also mean you have the wrong size heat pump for your home.
+This might be down to the weather, but it could also mean you have the wrong size heat pump for your home.

 7. The heat pump’s indoor units are leaking (air-to-air heat pumps)

-It’s normal for the outdoor unit of a heat pump to leak slightly, since condensation can build up inside the unit.
+It’s normal for the outdoor unit of a heat pump to appear to leak slightly.
+This is caused by condensation building up inside the unit and dripping.

-However, if you have an air-to-air heat pump, and you notice an indoor unit or pipe leaking, this could indicate a problem with the refrigerant, or a clogged drain line.
+However, if you have an air-to-air heat pump and notice a leak from an indoor unit or pipe, this could indicate a problem with the refrigerant or a clogged drain line.

 Low or leaking refrigerant

-If you notice this happening, get the heat pumped checked by a professional.
+If you notice this happening, get the heat pump checked by a professional.

 A clogged drain line

 Air-to-air heat pumps have drain lines specifically designed to evacuate water caused by condensation.
-If the drain gets clogged by debris, it can cause water to build up and start leaking into other parts of the system.
+If the drain gets clogged by debris, water can build up and start leaking into other parts of the system.

-You can try to unclog the drain yourself, but it’s safer to get a technician to take a look at the unit.
+You can try to unclog the drain yourself, but it’s safer to have a technician examine the unit and save you from this particular heat pump problem.

 Summary

-Heat pumps are wonderful pieces of equipment, and using one to heat your home instead of a gas boiler will lower your carbon footprint.
+- Heat pumps are great pieces of equipment, and using one to heat your home instead of a gas boiler will lower your carbon footprint.

-However, we'd be lying if we said they didn’t have any faults; problems can occur with any piece of machinery, including heat pumps.
+- However, we’d be lying if we said they had no faults; problems can occur with any machinery, including heat pumps.